 Similarly if you have public liability insurance against a law suit which can include general liability, employer liability and business liability, do not under-insure your company.
 As an employer you need to be insured against bodily injury of staff, clients and customers and damage to their property as well as to yours.
 You may regret low-liability limits and public bodies may not allow you to hold public events if you do not have a set amount of public liability insurance cover as part of your commercial insurance package.

 When arranging commercial insurance, make sure you have enough public liability cover.

-Flood damage cleaning can be an expensive business, that’s why you need Charles Piton Ltd to give you the very best advice and support.
+Flood damage cleaning can be an expensive business, that’s why you need CPL t/a CPL t/a CPL t/a Rainbow International to give you the very best advice and support.
 If you have a minor escape of water or a leaking pipe, it may be best to absorb this loss so that your business insurance premium does not increase.
 However, you must inform your commercial insurance company of minor water or fire damage to ensure your insurance remains valid.
 Absorbing a loss is called a flat deductible or a straight deductible which means it’s fixed.
 It’s the amount that you pay which is deducted before an insurance claim is settled like an excess.